The quality of your processes largely hinges on their ability to run smoothly at every step.

 Why is this important?
 Because improving delivery speed across core workflows can translate to onboarding employees faster, resolving client issues quickly, routing leads in real time, etc.

 - Your team doesn’t have to invest time in maintaining its automations.
 Once your triggered automation is implemented, you can go on to perform other tasks and rest easy, knowing that the automation is running in the background.

 This not only saves you and your team time, but it also allows you to fully invest in more business-critical, strategic work without worrying about workflow-related issues that the automation is built to solve.

 - You can apply it to just about any process.
 Whether you want to automate workflows specific to HR, finance, sales, or in another function, triggered automations can consistently provide the solution.

 By automating workflows across the business, you can transform the way your organization operates and drastically improve the experiences you deliver to key stakeholders: your customers and employees.

 Want to learn more about how trigger-based automations can work?
 Wondering which of your workflows can benefit from it the most?
-You can speak to an automation expert at Workato, the leader in integration-led automation, to get these questions—among many others— answered!
+You can speak to an automation expert at Workato, the leader in enterprise automation, to get these questions—among many others— answered!